pragyapanda/python-sonarqube/README.md

 # python-sonarqube
-PythonAppWithSonarQube is a sample Python application that demonstrates how to integrate SonarQube for continuous code quality inspection.
+python-sonarqube is a sample Python application that demonstrates how to integrate SonarQube for continuous code quality inspection.
 SonarQube is an open-source platform used to analyze and measure code quality and provide continuous code inspection.

 ## Project Structure